HeadHunter4621/HeadHunter4621.github.io/_pages/singers/en'ne-jeho.md

     - Usage example: [で][e s][s -] [か][a -]

 ## Usage:

-* If/when you post a song/cover, please message Kouga!
+- If/when you post a song/cover, please message me (Kouga) (Discord: @hh462, Matrix: @hh4621:matrix.org, Email: kouga-p@proton.me)!
 I want to see what you create!
-    * Please credit "KougaP" and/or "En'ne Jeho" (or other variations of the names) in the description when you post things
+    - Please credit "KougaP" and/or "En'Ne Jeho" (or other variations of the names) in the description when you post things
-* Commercial use: Get permission from Kouga
+- Commercial use: Get permission from Kouga
-* NSFW/Adult content: Not allowed (If unsure if it's too adult, contact Kouga)
+- NSFW/Adult content: Not allowed (If unsure if it's too adult, contact Kouga)
-* Training AI singing models (like DiffSinger/RVC): not allowed
+- Training AI singing models (like DiffSinger/RVC): not allowed
-* No obscene, defamatory, libelous, hateful, discriminatory, slanderous, and/or unlawful content.
+- No obscene, defamatory, libelous, hateful, discriminatory, slanderous, and/or unlawful content.